Princess Place Preserve

 2500 Princess Place Road, Palm Coast

-On October 6 and 7, 2018 the 14th Annual Creekside Festival will take place at Princess Place Preserve.
+Please be aware: the 15th Annual Creekside Arts & Music Festival will take place at Princess Place on October 12 and 13.

 Princess Place Preserve, with its rich history and 1500 pristine acres, attracts nature enthusiasts from near and far.
 It provides a glimpse of old Florida.
 Visitors can take in its splendor while on one of the many hiking trails, fishing the salt marshes along the Matanzas River and Pellicer Creek, or camping out under the stars.
 The preserve is a popular spot for horse enthusiasts, with an equestrian campsite and plenty of trails that make it is easy to embrace nature while enjoying a ride.